 A basket full of perfectly ripe Cabernet Sauvignon grapes harvested from a parcel in front of Haut Brion - 29 September 2015

 2015 La Mission Haut Brion - 58% Merlot, 35% Cabernet Sauvignon and 7% Cabernet Franc, alcohol reached 15.1%.
-It had aromatic cherries all-over, a very aromatic nose, excellent acidity, striking elegance, sophisticated touch and a velvety texture.
+It had aromatic cherries, a very aromatic nose, excellent acidity, striking elegance, sophisticated touch, and a velvety texture.
 Great complexity and a long finish.
 There is more sweetness in the fruit here than in 2014, and this wine can improve further.
 Beauty wine.
 95+p.

-Second wine of La Mission, 2015 La Chapelle de LMHB - very attractive on the nose in the palate, with cherry flavours, fine ripe tannin and fine acidity on the palate, well-balanced and with a smooth finish.
+Second wine of La Mission, 2015 La Chapelle de LMHB - lovely on the nose in the palate, with cherry flavors, fine ripe tannin, and fine acidity on the palate, well-balanced and smooth finish.
 90p.

-2015 Quintus – powerful, intense blueberries and blackberries, which are perfectly ripe, splendid structure, complexity, well-balanced with fine length and finish.
+2015 Quintus – powerful, intense blueberries and blackberries, which are perfectly ripe, had splendid structure and complexity and was well-balanced with fine length and finish.
 91-92p.

-Second wine of Quintus, 2015 Le Dragon de Quintus - fresh, aromatic, quite good tannin, tasty and well-balanced.
+Second wine of Quintus, 2015 Le Dragon de Quintus - fresh, aromatic, with fine tannin, tasty and well-balanced.
 88-89p.

 2015 Clarendelle – blend of wines from over 20 vineyards in Bordeaux.
 A kind of third wine.
-Blueberry/blackberry compote, fruity, round, charming and seductive.
+Blueberry/blackberry compote.
+It was fruity, round, charming, and seductive.
 Simple but tasty.
 87p.

-2015 La Carte de Haut Brion white, joint second wine from a blend of LMHB and HB "leftovers", had a fine freshness, very good acidity, intense aroma of acacia flower, apple, pear and peach, and fine smooth aftertaste.
+2015 La Carte de Haut Brion white, joint second wine from a blend of LMHB and HB "leftovers", had a fine freshness, fine acidity, intense aroma of acacia flower, apple, pear, and peach, and fine smooth aftertaste.
 92p.

 Les Carmes Haut Brion

 My first visit to this property occurred in September 2015, and it was great to revisit it in April 2016.
-This property looks like an enlarged garden and is even closer to the centre of Bordeaux than Haut Brion/La Mission.
+This property looks like an enlarged garden and is closer to the center of Bordeaux than Haut Brion/La Mission.
 The postal address says it all - 33000 Bordeaux!
-Works at the property are not finished yet although this state of art cellar is.
+Works at the property are not finished yet, although its state of art cellar is.

 Since the arrival of Guillaume Pouthier from Chapoutier in Rhone in 2012, the quality of Les Carmes Haut Brion has significantly risen.
-This property utilises the biggest amount of Cabernet Franc of all in Bordeaux!
-Les Carmes Haut Brion is 45% Cabernet Franc, 25% Cabernet Sauvignon and 30% Merlot, 46% full bunches were used in vinification (full bunches technique is widespread in Rhone), and alcohol levels reached 14%.
-2015 Cabernet Franc was vinified in wood, Cabernet Sauvignon in concrete vats and Merlot in stainless steel vats.
-Grand Vin spends time in 80% new oak and 20% amphoras (180 litres).
-2015 Les Carmes Haut Brion had a beautifully scented (rosebush perfume) nose, refined and intense, you could feel/taste the precision, purity and length of this wine.
+This property utilizes the biggest amount of Cabernet Franc of all in Bordeaux!
+Les Carmes Haut Brion is 45% Cabernet Franc, 25% Cabernet Sauvignon and 30% Merlot, 46% full bunches were used in vinification (whole bunches technique is widespread in Rhone), and alcohol levels reached 14%.
+2015 Cabernet Franc was vinified in wood, Cabernet Sauvignon in concrete vats, and Merlot in stainless steel vats.
+Grand Vin spends time in 80% new oak and 20% amphoras (180 liters).
+2015 Les Carmes Haut Brion had a beautifully scented (rosebush perfume) nose, refined and intense, and you could feel/taste this wine's precision, purity, and length.
 More concentrated than in recent vintages.
 Impressive stuff, which will even be better for sure.
-I rated it 94+, but I expect it to score 96 when it's in the bottle.
+I rated it 94+p, but I expect it to score 96p in the bottle.

 2015 Le Clos de Carmes (the first vintage was 2011), a kind of second wine, comes from a vineyard close to Carbonnieux and Smith Haut Lafitte between Martillac and Leognan (Le Thil), 75% Merlot+25% Cabernet Sauvignon.
-It was quite aromatic, round and tasty, with very good acidity, depth and length, soft fruit and tannin.
+It was quite aromatic, round, and tasty, with fine acidity, depth and length, soft fruit, and tannin.
 89p.

 Thunevin

 Murielle and Jean-Luc Thunevin did excellently in 2015.
-Some from wine media have meant that their wines were slightly overripe and too alcoholic, but I did find absolutely nothing of this!
+Some from wine media have meant that their wines were slightly overripe and too alcoholic, but I found nothing of this!

-Bad Boy red - aromatic, very nicely structured, round and seductive, tasty and well-balanced.
+Bad Boy red - aromatic, very nicely structured, round, seductive, tasty, and well-balanced.
 89p.

 Virginie Thunevin - fine concentration of blueberries and blackberries, nice acidity, silky tannin, fruity finish.
 90p.